Geomimicry: Emergent Dynamics in Earth-Mediated Complex Materials: Emergence in Earth-Mediated Matter

 Beyond wet–dry cycling, systematic multiscale exploration of subtler or coupled environmental excitations, such as freeze-dry, small humidity fluctuations, thermal cycles, earthquake-like cyclic loading etc., remains largely unexplored and may reveal new routes to program learning and mechanics in complex soft earth systems. \\

 \textsl{Imprinted Material Memory.} Soil systems evolve to acquire properties that reflect their structure and composition, shaped by the dynamic influence of environmental stressors; soils can evolve acquired properties as their structure and composition reorganize under environmental stressors.
 To understand how such “memory” is encoded and read out, we turn to amorphous and jammed model systems under cyclic shear.
-Near yield, disordered solids self-organize into reversible plastic limit cycles: particles undergo local, hysteretic rearrangements each half-cycle that dissipate energy yet return stroboscopically to their original configuration—providing a clear microscopic signature of (local) stored mechanical memory distinct from global irreversibility.
+Near yield, disordered solids self-organize into reversible plastic limit cycles: particles undergo local, hysteretic rearrangements each half-cycle that dissipate energy yet return stroboscopically to their original configuration, thus providing a clear microscopic signature of (local) stored mechanical memory distinct from global irreversibility.
 This separates microstructural yielding (onset of irreversible change) from rheological yielding (growth of dissipation), and shows that many plastic events can encode history without permanent flow \cite{keim2013yielding,keim2014mechanical,galloway2020quantification,galloway2022relationships}.

 Such memories include directional memories linked to the organization and orientation of shear-transformation–like regions that repeatedly rearrange under cycling.
 Thermal fluctuations weaken these memories: even minimal Brownian noise destabilizes reversible cycles and increases transitions to irreversibility, highlighting that memory strength depends on both drive amplitude and noise level (and temperature).
 Together, these results establish a practical toolkit for writing memory (controlled cyclic loading), reading it (tracking non-affine, hysteretic rearrangements), and erasing it (over-cycling well above yield or raising noise) \cite{farhadi2017shear,galloway2020quantification,galloway2022relationships}.
-Even flow, however, can help to build memory in these yield stress fluids, leading to complex relaxation and residual stresses which carry the information of the flow history \cite{vinutha2024memory}.
+Even simple shear flow, however, can help to build memory in these yield stress fluids, leading to complex relaxation and residual stresses which carry the information of the flow history [184].
+Such relaxation can take the form of non-monotonic temporal evolutions, as demonstrated in colloidal gels where the stress first decays and then increases after flow cessation before settling to a history-dependent residual value \cite{sudreau2022residual}, a phenomenon rationalized through the differential relaxation of shear-banded states \cite{ward2025shear}.